 Read my review of Gym Emergency Procedures for more insights.
 I have a LOT to say about this…

 Many fitness centers now do criminal background checks on new employees.
 If you have ever been convicted of a crime, this may be a source of anxiety.
 But it does not have to be.
 Read my review of how to handle criminal background checks for more information.

 This is another great way to outshine all the other people applying for the fitness position.
 When you get home from the interview, write a handwritten thank you letter to the person who interviewed you and mail it to them.
 Just a few sentences are fine for the letter.
 For example, you might say:

 Thank you for the opportunity to interview for the position of personal trainer at Fitness Club One.
 I will look forward to learning about your decision and hopefully working with you in the near future.

 Remember, don't email this to the person.
 Mail it!
 Also, it's very important to write the letter out – DON'T type the letter.

 Hand-written Thank You say to employers that you took the time to do it – and that speaks volumes about you!

-Those basically the high points of doing well on a job interview.
-If you remember these points I am pretty sure you will make a good first impression and have a better chance of getting that personal training job, than people who just walked in the door of the health club and asked “are you hiring personal trainers?”
-Also see my post on how to be a personal trainer for more information.
+What I outlined above are the high points of doing well in a job interview.
+If you remember these points I am pretty sure you will make a good first impression and have a better chance of getting that personal training job, than people who just walked in the door of the health club and asked: “are you hiring personal trainers?”